 Board Evaluation.
 The Board views self-evaluation as an ongoing process designed to achieve high levels of Board, committee and individual Trustee performance.
-The Board conducts an assessment of the effectiveness of the full Board and each of its committees on an annual basis.
-In addition, individual Trustee performance is evaluated annually by the Chairman, members of the Nominating and Governance Committee, and the chairs of each committee on which a Trustee serves.
+The Board conducts an assessment of the effectiveness of the full Board, each of its committees and each of its Trustees on an annual basis.